In August 2017, the city wrapped the Lee and Jackson monuments in black plastic tarps, duct taped in place.

 Charlottesville Circuit Court Judge Moore on October 4, 2017 took the city at its word that the covers were temporary, and allowed them to remain in place for a limited time.

-But on November 6, 2017 City Council passed a resolution to permanently screen the monuments from public view.
+But on November 6, 2017 City Council passed a resolution calling for permanently screening the monuments from public view.

-The Monument Fund and the other plaintiffs today filed a motion asking the Court to order the City to remove the covers, and cease impeding access to the monuments.
+The Monument Fund and the other plaintiffs promptly filed a motion asking the Court to order the City to remove the covers, and cease impeding access to the monuments.

 The motion points out that the City never got BAR approval for the covers.
 And winter winds, tarps frozen to the monuments, and the weight of snow increase the potential for damage.